 Master Gardener Total Impact:

-For 2021, the Master Gardeners of the Ozarks fulfilled their commitment to take on high-impact and ambitious projects.
-A total of 4,128 hours were reported in 2021 by sixty-seven master gardeners who served the entire year and reported.
-This was a 16 percent increase in hours submitted compared to 2020.
-The first-year Master Gardeners are required to provide 30 hours of service and seasoned master gardeners are only required to provide 20 hours.
-This year the master gardeners who submitted hours each averaged 61 hours of service!
-According to the latest figures from the Independent Sector organization, the hourly wage value for U.S. volunteer hours currently is $28.54.
-If you put a value on the education and service hours provided to the community, the amount totals almost $118,000 worth of volunteer time!
+The impact of the Master Gardeners of the Ozarks based in Stone and Taney Counties was significant.
+For 2023, the Master Gardeners of the Ozarks fulfilled their commitment to take on high-impact and ambitious projects.
+A total of 4,062 hours were reportedin 2023 by fifty-seven master gardeners who served the entire year and reported.
+The first-year Master Gardeners are expected to provide 30 hours of service and seasoned master gardeners are only expected to provide 20 hours.
+This year the master gardeners who submitted hours each averaged 69 hours of service!
+According to the latest figures from the Independent Sector organization, the hourly wage value for Missouri volunteer hours currently is $28.66.
+If you put a value on the education and service hours provided to the community, the amount totals over $145,000 worth of volunteer time!
 Continuing education is in important part of volunteer service.
-The master gardeners reported 903 hours of continued education this year.
-This averages to 13 hours per person.
+The master gardeners reported 1,008 hours of continued education this year.
+This averages to 17 hours per person.
 They are expected to submit a minimum of 6 hours of continuing education each year.

 Tim is the Agronomy Specialist/County Program Director